The smartphone turns 25: here are the five major milestones of the device

 Android is the dominating operating system in the smartphone market, reaching over 2bn monthly active users in 2017.
 But it wasn’t always this way, with its first smartphone released a whole year after Apple’s iPhone.

 The first Android device was the HTC Dream or the T-Mobile G1 if you were in the US.
-It had a sliding keyboard and had a multitouch screen, though this wasn’t supported on all devices, 3G, Wi-Fi and a 3-megapixel camera.
+It had a sliding keyboard and had a multi-touch screen, though this wasn’t supported on all devices, 3G, Wi-Fi and a three-megapixel camera.

 What does the smartphone market look like now?